Festival

 • AMERICAN DOCS, a program of compelling and award-winning documentaries from the film festival circuit, with Audience Awards with cash prizes of $10,000 and $5,000 for Best Narrative Feature and Best Documentary Feature, respectively.

 The AFF honors recognized US filmmakers with INDIE STAR AWARD to a master of independent filmmaking.
-In the past years ISA was presented to Todd Solondz, Jerry Schatzberg, Christine Vachon, Whit Stillman, David Gordon Green, Hal Hartley, Jonas Mekas, Rosanna Arquette, John Carroll Lynch, Mark Webber, John Waters, and in 2022 to Nina Menkes.
+In the past years ISA was presented to Todd Solondz, Jerry Schatzberg, Christine Vachon, Whit Stillman, David Gordon Green, Hal Hartley, Jonas Mekas, Rosanna Arquette, John Carroll Lynch, Mark Webber, John Waters, Nina Menkes and in 2023 to Adele Romanski and Alex Ross Perry.
 The AFF also boasts of RETROSPECTIVES of American classics.
-Tributes to the likes of John Cassavetes, Shirley Clarke, Clint Eastwood, Samuel Fuller, Nicholas Ray, Orson Welles, Billy Wilder, Gregory Peck, Ida Lupino, Jim Jarmusch and Robert Altman have been organized during past editions of the AFF.
+Tributes to the likes of John Cassavetes, Shirley Clarke, Clint Eastwood, Samuel Fuller, Nicholas Ray, Orson Welles, Billy Wilder, Gregory Peck, Ida Lupino, Jim Jarmusch, Robert Altman and Camille Billops & James V. Hatch have been organized during past editions of the AFF.

 Running yearly in the framework of the AFF, US IN PROGRESS is a unique film industry event connecting European buyers and American independent filmmakers.
 US in Progress aims to strengthen the trans-Atlantic film industry collaborations and partnerships.
 US in Progress presents 4-8 independent American projects in final production stages to top European buyers (sales agents, distributors and festival programmers) and post-production houses, who offer their services as in-kind awards.
 In 2021 US in Progress invited also Canadian projects.
 Check dates and regulations at usinprogress.com.